jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Locks and Tagging
 - Azure Advisor
   - Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost-effectiveness, performance, reliability, and security of your Azure resources.
+- Resource Groups
+  - Resources can only exist in one resource group.
+  - Resource Groups cannot be renamed.
+  - Resource Groups can have resources of many different types (services).
+  - Resource Groups can have resources from many different regions.
+  - All the resources in your group should share the same lifecycle.
+You deploy, update, and delete them together.
+If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.
+  - A resource can interact with resources in other resource groups.
+This interaction is common when the two resources are related but don't share the same lifecycle (for example, web apps connecting to a database).

 ## Identity